 Accommodations in Hua Hin, Thailand

-Care Resorts – Everything inside and outside of the building is accessible for wheelchair user and elder people.
-They offer Transport from/to Bangkok in minivan with wheelchair ramp and seatbelts.
+Care Resorts – Everything inside and outside of the building is accessible for wheelchair users and elderly people.
+They offer Transport from/to Bangkok in a minivan with a wheelchair ramp and seatbelts.
 The ramp is about 90 cm wide, 240 cm long, and 300 kg.

-Akamai Village – Everything inside and outside of the building is accessible for wheelchair user and elder people.
-They offer Transport from/to Bangkok in minivan with wheelchair ramp and wheelchair seatbelts.
+Akamai Village – Everything inside and outside of the building is accessible for a wheelchair user and elder people.
+They offer Transport from/to Bangkok in a minivan with a wheelchair ramp and wheelchair seatbelts.

-Prinz-Garden-Villa – The outside it very accessible because the owner is from Germany has a daughter in wheelchair.
+Prinz-Garden-Villa – The outside is very accessible because the owner is from Germany and has a daughter in a wheelchair.
 There are 2 small apartments on the ground floor with only a little step (about 7 cm).
 It has a king-size bed and a small sofa area, big bathroom, but no accessible equipment.
 So people need to bring their own equipment.
-It’s close to city center and the biggest shopping mall.
+It’s close to the city center and the biggest shopping mall.

-Peony Hotel is in center of Hua Hin.
-It’s a very nice and cozy little hotel near many restaurants and night life.
-Everything in ground floor is accessible; they have concrete ramps.
+Peony Hotel is in the center of Hua Hin.
+It’s a very nice and cozy little hotel near many restaurants and nightlife.
+Everything on the ground floor is accessible; they have concrete ramps.
 There are rooms on the ground floor (be aware that some of the rooms have toilets separate from the shower room).

 Anantasila is a Hotel situated directly on the beach in Khao Takiap, 7km from Hua Hin center, in beautiful surroundings.
 This is Hua Hin’s best beach for wheelchair users.
 They have spacious rooms but it is not designed specifically for the disabled.
 So you must bring your own equipment, like an elevated toilet seat with supporting handles.

-There are many mini buses in Hua Hin, and some of them are willing to take seats out, so it can be used for person in a wheelchair.
+There are many mini-buses in Hua Hin, and some of them are willing to take seats out, so they can be used by a person in a wheelchair.